byu-cs-236-classroom-templates/project-0/README.md

 - **README.md** – this tutorial
 - **pyproject.toml** – configuration file that defines project metadata (name, version, dependencies) and CLI entrypoint; CLI stands for Command-Line Interface, letting you run `project0` as a script.
 - **images/** - images used in this tutorial
 - **src/** - source directory containing Python files used in the `project0` package.
-The module `project0.py` is found in this `src\project0` directory folder.
-We'll look at the other files in the `src\project0` folder later.
+The module `project0.py` is found in this `src/project0` directory folder.
+We'll look at the other files in the `src/project0` folder later.
 - **tests/** –  directory reserved for future projects where you'll use unit tests to verify your code automatically.
 One goal of CS 236 is to use unit tests to help you connect the mathematical ideas taught in the class with useful coding patterns and practices.

 ### Confirm that you have the correct files
-There are two ways to check whether you have the correct files: using the integrated terminal and using the _explorer_ in VSCode.
+There are two ways to check whether you have the correct files: using the integrated terminal and using the _Explorer Panel_ in VSCode.

 **Using the Integrated Terminal in VSCode.** Open the integrated terminal and list the files.
 Make sure that you see `images`, `pyproject.toml`, `README.md`, `src`, and `tests`.

 **Using Explorer in VSCode.**
 Click the explorer icon  <img src="images/explorer_icon.png" alt="Explorer Icon" width="18" /> in the Activity Bar.
 This will open a window on the left side of VSCode.
 The window should show all the files listed above and a few others that we aren't using right now.

-## 🧪 4.
-Set up your Python Environment with `venv`
+## 4. Set up your Python Environment with `venv`

 A _virtual environment_ is a lightweight, local Python environment used to isolate project-specific packages from the default Python settings on your computer.
 Using a virtual environment prevents dependency conflicts and ensures that your installed tools (like  `mypy`, `ruff`, or `pytest`, which we'll use in subsequent projects) behave consistently across machines.
 The name of the virtual environment we will use is `venv`.